Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 The pain now is that an extremely stable and popular consumer library like SciPy is cut off from the sweet features which the new array/tensor frameworks have to offer.
 A user might prefer SciPy's domain specific features and stable API for their scientific stack, but because their underlying project is built on top of say PyTorch, they are left alone at sea.

 Say we wanted to use a provider library other than NumPy, but with SciPy (or similar) library.
 After some thought, one may end up choosing either of the following options:

-1. Somehow convert their array/tensors into NumPy arrays, before feeding them in the SciPy function, which is where you lose the "extra sweetness".
+1. Somehow convert their array/tensors into NumPy arrays, before feeding them in the SciPy function, which is where you lose the *"extra sweetness"*.

-2. Find some other consumer library (if it exists) mimicking SciPy's API, but built on top of the "array provider" library that was used in the initial project (say `PyTorch`).
+2. Find some other consumer library (if it exists) mimicking SciPy's API, but built on top of the "array provider" library that was used in the initial project (say PyTorch).
 This way the user enjoys the extra features, but this comes at the cost of learning and getting used to a new library API which might mimic SciPy's functionality but not behave exactly the same.